 Suzuki DR650 Air Filter Page

-There aren't a whole lot of options for DR650 Air filters.
+There aren't a whole lot of easy options for DR650 Air filters.
+But, there is apparently enough for an info page.

 Stock Pre 96 DR650 Air Box